 2 Literature Review

 2.1 Violent Crime and Overdoses

-Overdoses and violent crimes are linked primarily through the illicit drug trade, which can result in territorial disputes and aggressive behaviors, and the criminalization of drug use, which increases interactions with law enforcement.
-Economic desperation among users can lead to committing violent crimes to fund drug habits, and the effects of drugs can alter behavior to increase aggression.
-Additionally, in the drug trade, violence can be used to control or intimidate witnesses to overdoses.
-These connections highlight the complex relationship between drug use and community safety.

 With the Department of Justice estimating that more than 50% of violent crimes go unreported (Kollar et al., 2018), the responsibility of capturing or estimating unreported data lies with the domain of crime science.
 The FBI's national crime report indicates that the overall number of violent crimes in 2019 has leveled off, reaching the same levels as in 2015.
 Although we do not have specific recent crime rates, it was recorded that there were 366.7 incidents per 100,000 individuals in 2019.
 In comparison, Las Vegas saw a dramatic 143% rise in violent crime rates per 100,000 inhabitants.
 Furthermore, according to CDC data, over 109,000 fatalities in 2022 were due to drug overdoses, with synthetic opioids like fentanyl contributing to nearly 70% of these deaths.

+Las Vegas has long been known as “Sin City”.
+Nevada gambling goes back nearly to its statehood.
+Only five years in, Nevada officially legalized gambling in 1869 (Task Force & Gemignani, n.d.).
+By the late 1940s, Nevada began to see increased growth due to California beginning to shut down illegal casino operations (Task Force & Gemignani, n.d.).
+According to the UNLV Center for Gaming Research, between 1984 and 2023, Las Vegas strip casino revenue went from $2.16 billion to $23.75 billion (University Libraries, University of Nevada, Las Vegas, n.d.).
+The US Bureau of Labor Statistics estimates the 1984 dollar to be worth $0.34 compared to 2023 (CPI Inflation Calculator, n.d.).
+Adjusting for inflation, this brings the revenue growth to 270% over the 19-year period of the study.
+Furthermore, Nevada is the only state with legalized prostitution.
+While it is no longer legal within Las Vegas, legal prostitution is available only 60 miles west of Las Vegas in Nye county.
+Lastly, for anyone who has spent time in Las Vegas casinos, it is will known that alcohol is complementary when playing.
+This combination of advertised and welcomed gambling, alcohol, and sex sets a unique framework for how sociologic trends play out in Las Vegas.

 The Study by Bohnert et al. (2021) explores the relationship between policing practices and overdose mortality in urban neighborhoods.
 Data from New York City’s police precincts from 1990 to 1999 were analyzed to determine if there was a correlation between misdemeanor arrest rates-a measure of police activity- and drug overdose deaths.
 The study found that higher levels of police activity were associated with increased overdose mortality.
 This suggests that intense policing, possibly creating a fear of arrest among drug users, could deter people from seeking medical help for overdoses.
 The implication of these findings is significant for public health and law enforcement policies, particularly in urban areas where drug is prevalent.
 The researchers suggest that while aggressive policing can lower crime rates, it might simultaneously increase the risk of drug overdose fatalities, indicating a complex balance between law enforcement and community health outcomes.